sijingzhangzsj0604/docs/docs/cloud/guides/traffic-management/fault-injection.md

 :::tip

-If you don't know how to configure an Application and API, please refer to the [Getting Started](../../getting-started) guides first.
+If you don't know how to configure a Service and API, please refer to the [Getting Started](../../getting-started) guides first.

 :::

 Test the Abort Request Mode
 ---------------------------

-Now let's add the Fault Injection plugin to the `fault-injection-app` Application.
+Now let's add the Fault Injection plugin to the `fault-injection-app` Service.
 You can enter the `fault-injection-app` details page, click on the **Add Plugin** button, select Fault Injection plugin, and fill out the form.